10 Fun Things To Do on the Northern Sonoma Coast

 People walk along a deserted beach along the foggy coast in Sonoma County

-Use one of six public access trails in The Sea Ranch, a private community north of Fort Ross, to enjoy panoramic views of sea, sky, and rocky ocean outcrops.
+Explore six public access trails in The Sea Ranch, a private community north of Fort Ross, to enjoy panoramic views of sea, sky, and rocky ocean outcrops.
+Traverse across bluff-top meadows and forests, down cliffside staircases to secluded beaches with sandy coves, rock formations, and tide pools.

 The exterior of the chapel in The Sea Ranch